sachinsu/sachinsu.github.io/work_journal/life.md

         - Ignore negative comments when choosing restaurant (Internet incentivize negative comments)
         -	When it comes to cuisines not native to the town you are in, choose a restaurant located on the outskirts of town rather than in the centre, it is more likely to have genuinely good food (lower rents, closer to recent immigrants into said town, both of which are likely to be good indicators of genuinely good food.)
         -	The weirder a dish sounds relative to the rest of the menu, the more likely it is to be worth ordering (for why else would the restaurant choose to include it in the menu in the first place)
+    - Cooking
+        - All vegetables have defensive mechanisms when attacked (i.e. peeled/cut).
+        - Pinch of baking soda to palak helps retain green color while cooking
+        - Potato/brinjal are soaked in water to avoid them browning.
+        - Coconut is only plant based saturated fat.
+        - For indian cooking, stainless steel (and cast iron) are preferred because use of savouring agents (tamarind etc.) tend to react with Metal and it gets mixed with food.
+        - To get restaurant like texture, brown vegetables separately than gravy.
+        - Adding some fat (e.g. oil) to legumes will avoid froth while boiling them.
+        - Plants adopt defensive action when peeled/cooked etc. and they release chemicals which gives distinct aroma.
+        - Heating spices unlocks flavour oils which is then used in oil for frying
+        - Salt and sugar amplify flavours
+        - Store spices, legumes in refrigerator.

 - Food and Health